post featured image

 10 Best Glute Activation Exercises (10-Minute Glute Warm Up with Mini Band)

-What is Glute Activation?
+What Is Glute Activation?

-Glute Activation is an exercise routine designed to “fire up” (or activate) all 3 parts of the glutes:
+Use these glute activation exercises to “fire up” (or activate) all 3 parts of the glutes:

 1. The Gluteus Maximus (the main muscle in your butt)